joyceyeung1221/ToyBlockFactory/README.md

 ```

 For CSV input and CSV output -
-A complete file directory needs to be provided as an argument following the terminal command.
+A complete file directory needs to be provided as an argument following the command.
 ```
 dotnet run "C:/filepathInsertHere"
 ```